jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 3.   * Q: What is the robot's application?

      * A: There exist a great numbers of applications.
 Currently, we complete gymnastics and so far work on the application with computer vision

+4.   * Q: What programming language is used?
+     * A: Visual basic-like programming language.

+5.   * Q: How do I write the code?
+     * A:

 If you have more questions, please feel free to ask us: